Marmzy/BX-C-Chromatin-Structure/README.md

 The analysis can be run by providing [`pipeline.py`](https://github.com/Marmzy/BX-C_Chromatin_Structure/blob/master/pipeline.py) a command and an input
 [.yaml file](https://github.com/Marmzy/BX-C_Chromatin_Structure/tree/master/config).
 As data preprocessing wasn't discussed in depth in the article, I tried to infer it through the images in the article and by looking at the source code, though it was difficult to understand at times.
-Combined with my guess that the input data has changed, this means that I probably didn't replicate data preprocessing to a T.
+This, combined with my guess that the input data has changed, means that data preprocessinghas changed a bit in comparison to the article.

 Explanation of the .yaml file parameters: